osism/release/notes/3.0.0/NOTES.md

 * An Elasticsearch service is now available for integration into the CI
 * A Kibana service is now available for the evaluation of the logs from the CI
+* A new Minio service is available for binary artifacts like machine images
+* Plusserver provides resources on the Pluscloudopen for daily deployments